cameronshemilt/ios-app-website/README.md

 ## Adding Markdown Pages

 Drop any `.md` file into `src/content/pages/` and it becomes a page automatically.
-A link to it appears in the footer.

 _Contact_ and _Privacy Policy_ pages are already created and can be adjusted to your app.
 Section for RevenueCat and TelemetryDeck exist, but are commented out.